Phase 2 Environmental Assessments

 The final cleanup level for various contaminants at a site are often based upon the current or intended future use of the site.
 For example, the level of contaminants considered to be protective of human health and the environment at a commercial or industrial property are usually higher than the cleanup standards established for a school, residence, or playground.

-A conceptual site model (CSM) is often developed for a site in order to to integrate all site features and to determine whether data gaps exist, requiring additional sampling.
+A conceptual site model (CSM) is often developed for a site as part of a Phase 2 Environmental Site Assessment in order to to integrate all site features and to determine whether data gaps exist, requiring additional sampling.
 The CSM also informs the selection of the best remedial actions for a given location, suite of contaminants, and exposure pathways.

-Once enough data is collected and analyzed to provide a statistically defensible course of action, the third phase, known as a remedial action, can proceed.
+Once enough data is collected and analyzed during the Phase 2 Environmental Site Assessment to provide a statistically defensible course of action, the third phase, known as a remedial action, can proceed.
 The remediation may include removing contaminated soil; pumping and treating contaminated groundwater or soil vapor; or the establishment of institutional or engineering controls to prevent human exposure, such as a soil cap or a sub-slab depressurization system.

 AAI serves all of Oregon and Washington, including Portland, Salem, Gresham, Medford, Roseburg, Eugene, Corvallis, Bend, Klamath Falls, the Oregon Coast, the Columbia Gorge, Pendleton, La Grande, Vancouver, Olympia, Tacoma, Seattle, Spokane, and Tri Cities.